 The Museum has fenced-in onsite parking for more than 100 vehicles in our private lot, more than double that of our previous location.
 CMC members park for free when visiting the Museum, space permitting.
 Non-member parking is $5 for the entire day during the museum's hours of operation.
 Should the parking lot fill up, spaces are not guaranteed.

-What will the Museum’s hours of operation be?
+What are the Museum’s hours of operation?

 Monday, Tuesday, Wednesday, and Friday: 9 a.m. to 4 p.m.

 Saturday: 10 a.m. to 5 p.m.

 Sunday: 12 p.m. to 5 p.m.

 What is the price of admission?